gerardroche/sublime-phpunit/README.md

 Test Nearest | Runs the test nearest to the cursor.
 A multiple selection can used to used to run several tests at once.
 Test Last | Runs the last test.
 Switch File | Splits the window and puts nearest test case and class under test side by side.
-Show Results |
+Show Results | Show the test results panel.
-Open Code Coverage |
+Open Code Coverage | Open code coverage in browser.
-Toggle Option |
+Toggle Option &lt;option&gt; | Toggle PHPUnit CLI options.

 ## KEY BINDINGS